oktetlabs/test-environment/CONTRIBUTING.md

 Also there is a script `./scripts/te_patch_add_trailer` that can automatically add needed trailers such as `Reviewed-by` to the series of patches at once.

+## Submitting a patch series

+When a series of patches is submitted for review via GitHub or some other way, the pull request should contain a meaningful description of the whole series and not just a concatenation of all included commit messages.
+Trailers should be wiped out from such a description, especially those containing emails.